Yuta-chan/Data-Visualization-Portfolio/Personal Light Novel Collection Dashboard/README.md

 ### Results visualization

 Once the app is running, it will be hosted locally on your machine (usually at http://127.0.0.1:XXXX).
-Open this address in your web browser to interact with the app and visualize ｍｙ light novel collection.
+Open this address in your web browser to interact with the app and visualize the light novel collection.
 The app will look like

 ![app_example](https://github.com/Yuta-chan/Data-Visualization-Portfolio/assets/78736744/64ded87d-ab5c-4a70-bf40-3e689bf2b121)